This post will guide you through streaming from an iPhone or Ipad with the live streaming app Nanostream.

 In terms of an encoder, select “Other RTMP Encoder”.
 Once you have fully filled it out, it will look like this:

 - Username & Password

-These information are found on this page, in the step 3 as shown below:
+This information is located on this page, in step 3 as shown below:

 This is the ADVANCED SETTINGS section.

 You’ve reached the final step to get set up and start live streaming!
 Before the fun begins, you will want to configure the bitrate at which you’ll stream.

 By default, it’s set to broadcast at 500Kbit/s, which should be fine.
 Most users set the quality between 350Kbit/s to 750Kbit/s.